DevExpress/devextreme-documentation/includes/grids-toolbar.md

+## Predefined Controls

-Predefined controls appear on the toolbar depending on whether a specific DataGrid feature is enabled.
+Predefined controls appear on the toolbar depending on whether a specific {WidgetName} feature is enabled.
 The following table illustrates the dependency:

-## Predefined Controls
-Predefined controls include:

 <table class="dx-table">
 	<tr>